 I applaud the Boston Museum of Science for having such a beautiful art exhibit and I’m so glad I happened upon it during my visit!

-Many Faces of Our Mental Health will be on display through February 11, 2018.
+Many Faces of Our Mental Health was be on display through February 11, 2018.